+Did you enjoy the first part of the ‘Vegetarian Foodie in Europe’ series last week?
+If you haven’t, do check it out and let me know your feedback.
 Many people swear by the ‘Happy Cow’ app to find the nearest vegan restaurant but I am yet to try it.
 In India, I am used to Zomato and when I was in the US, I mostly got by, using Yelp.
-Also, most of the times, I am with friends or family, who are hard core non-vegetarians and I never had the chance to use it.
+Also, most of the times, I am with friends or family, who are hardcore non-vegetarians and I never had the chance to use it.
 Maybe I will use it on my next trip.

 I had to take a train from Huelva to Madrid.
 I went to Huelva just to catch the train.
 It is a small town and most of the places around the train station were closed that day (Sunday).
 The only thing that was open at 3 in the afternoon there was a small café.
 It only had a cheesecake that looked vegetarian and I had to satisfy my hunger with a cheesecake.

 I did go around Madrid train station looking for something vegetarian to eat.
-I did not want to eat anything sweet and wanted to have something savory for dinner.
+I did not want to eat anything sweet and wanted to have some savory for dinner.
 But then I realized that all the food packets were written in Spanish.

-That is when I realized the importance of learning how to say “Vegetarian only – no seafood, no meat” in the language that is spoken in the country you are visiting.
+That is when I realised the importance of learning how to say “Vegetarian only – no seafood, no meat” in the language that is spoken in the country you are visiting.
 I do not recall where I read it but that is definitely some good advice.
 I ended up buying nothing since I could not figure out what was vegetarian nor could I make the person at the counter understand.

 I got robbed the same night and I completely forgot to eat anything by the time I got to the hostel.

 Once I was done sulking the next day, I went looking for food.
-That is when I realized how Madrid was a paradise for food lovers, even for vegetarians.
-I stayed here for 4 days and every day I ate something different to test my taste palette.
+That is when I realised how Madrid was a paradise for food lovers, even for vegetarians.
+I stayed in Madrid for 4 days and every day I ate some vegan food in Spain to test my taste palette.